Sudhendu Roy: Career

 Thereafter, he continued working as a production designer for the next two-decade, cross genres and collaborating as new generation of film directors, Subhash Ghai and Yash Johar, in films like Don (1978), Karz (1980), Shakti (1982), Karma (1986), Chandni (1989), Agneepath (1990), Lamhe (1991) and Darr (1993).
+He created an unparalleled association with Yash Chopra which was carried out, after him, by his daughter who also worked with the Chopra's for two decades and received numerous accolades for her work with them.